Special rates require proof of eligibility at check-in.

 This elegant restaurant, complete with waterfalls and a teahouse, serves sukiyaki and tempura aimed to please mainland tastes.
 Beyond the impressive display of Imari porcelain at the entrance, you can find teppanyaki (beef or shrimp cooked table-side), washoku (a traditional Japanese dining experience that allows you to enjoy new-wave and classical cuisine), and a sushi-sashimi bar.
 The restaurant can get loud. www.hiltonwaikoloavillage.com.
 Credit cards accepted.
 No lunch.

-This place is always busy, especially on weekends.
+Open from 6:30 in the morning to 9:30 at night seven days a week, this outdoor cafe is one of the most popular gathering spots in Kailua Village.
 Order your food at the counter then sit outside at one of the wooden, umbrella-shaded tables where you can sip 100% Kona coffee and take in the ocean view.
 The variety-filled menu includes island-style pancakes for breakfast, fresh-fish tacos for lunch, and braised lamb shanks for dinner, plus towering, fresh bistro salads.
 There are also pizzas, sandwiches, and plenty of choices for both vegetarians and meat eaters.
-The giant cinnamon rolls are hugely popular.
-Portions are large and most of the menu is fresh, local, and organic. www.islandlavajava.com.
+Portions are large and most of the menu is fresh, local, and organic.
+For a quick snack, scones and pastries fill the display case. www.islandlavajava.com.
 Credit cards accepted.

 This is one of the only restaurants in town with prices and atmosphere comparable to the splurge restaurants at the Kohala Coast resorts.
-The dinner offerings sometimes fall short, considering the high prices, but lunch is usually a good bet.
-Windows open out over the rocks at the ocean's edge, and at night you can almost touch the marine life swimming below.
-Relax with cocktails for two and feast on fresh local seafood; the nightly chef's special is always changing.
-If you're on a budget, try Huggo's happy hour: pupus are half price from 5:30 to 6 pm and drink specials run from 4 to 6 pm daily.
+The dinner offerings sometimes fall short, considering the high prices, but the small plates are usually a good bet.
+The dining lanai overlooks the rocks at the ocean's edge, and at night you can almost touch the marine life swimming below.
+Relax with cocktails for two and feast on fresh local seafood; the certified Angus beef is a cut above USDA Choice.
+If you're on a budget, Huggo's on the Rocks, next door, is a popular outdoor bar in the sand, and the burgers are pretty darn good, too.
+It's also Kailua-Kona's hot spot for cocktails and live music on Friday nights. www.huggos.com.
+Credit cards accepted.
+No lunch.

-What this eatery lacks in setting—it's in a strip mall that contains Office Max and Wal-Mart—it makes up for with modern decor and fantastic food.
+What this eatery lacks in location—it's in a strip mall that contains Office Max and Wal-Mart—it makes up for with modern decor and fantastic food.
 It's a popular restaurant among locals for "special" occasions like birthdays and anniversaries due to the high quality of food, but truth be told, the prices are reasonable enough you can come just to celebrate a Tuesday.
-Highly recommended are the roasted eggplant-Parmesan custard and the peppered local beef carpaccio with horseradish cream.
-The vegan offerings, like potpie, are good enough to seduce meat eaters.
+Highly recommended are the roasted eggplant-parmesan custard and the peppered local beef carpaccio with horseradish cream.
+The vegan offerings, like the Hamakua mushroom potpie, are good enough to seduce meat eaters.
 Daily specials always include a vegetarian, meat, and fish choice, and the menu changes twice a year to keep things fresh.
 The chef tries to use organic and local products wherever possible. www.hilobaycafe.com.
 Credit cards accepted.
-No dinner Sun.
+No lunch Sun.

 The only restaurant at the Waikoloa Beach Marriott, Hawaii Calls offers a contemporary and fresh menu that changes seasonally.
 Photos of surf breaks from around the world adorn the walls of this spacious open-air restaurant that has plenty of patio seating with sunset views.
 The circular bar is a good spot to enjoy a cocktail while watching the tiki torches light up the gardens. www.waikoloabeachmarriott.com.
 Credit cards accepted.